jeskodes/word-scramble/README.md

 - Added much big array of animal words to separate js file and the text went outside of input and output boxes.

 **Fix**
-- Added classes to inWord(textbox) and myWords (scrambled words) and styled with CSS.
+- Added classes to inWord(textbox) and myWordsFromJson (scrambled words) and styled with CSS.
 - Additionally added classes to start and refresh buttons in order to style in CSS.

 **BUG**